 As Dean of HKUST Business School, Prof Tam leads a wide spectrum of academic programs from BBA to MBA, and EMBA to PhD.
 These include some of the world’s leading programs such as the top-ranked Kellogg-HKUST Executive MBA Program.
-In terms of research, the HKUST Business School has been ranked the top in Asia since 2005 by the reputable UT (Dallas) Top 100 Business School Research Rankings.
+In terms of research, HKUST Business School has been ranked the top in Asia from 2017 to 2021 by the reputable UT (Dallas) Top 100 Business School Research Rankings.

 Prof Tam is currently a Board Member of EFMD and AACSB - the two major business education accreditation institutions in the world.
 He was the President of the Association of Asia Pacific Business Schools in 2018.
 As a researcher, Prof Tam is well known for his contributions in information systems and the diffusion of innovations in organizations.
 His earlier work on machine learning applications in financial distress prediction and investment portfolio construction was regarded as pioneer research in Fintech.
-He is the project leader of a theme-based research project on Fintech funded by RGC.
-According to Google Scholar, his publications received over 16,000 citations.
+According to Google Scholar, his publications received over 20,000 citations.
 Prof Tam is currently serving on the editorial board of a number of academic journals.